HTTPArchive/almanac.httparchive.org/src/content/en/2019/seo.md

     <img src="/static/images/2019/10_SEO/fig10.png" aria-describedby="fig10-caption" width="600">
   </a>
   <div id="fig10-caption" class="visually-hidden">Distribution of the performance of desktop, phone, and tablet user experiences.
 Desktop: 2% fast, 52% moderate, 46% slow.
 Phone: 1% fast, 41% moderate, 58% slow.
 Tablet: 0% fast, 35% moderate, 65% slow.</div>
   <figcaption>Figure 10.
-Distribution of anchor links per page.</figcaption>
+Distribution of the performance of user experiences by device type.</figcaption>
 </figure>

 Split by device, this picture is even bleaker for tablet (65%) and phone (58%).